SCOMnewbie/SCOMnewbie.github.io/_posts/2021-02-28-passwordlessongithub.md

 ![01](/assets/img/2021-02-28/02.png)

 As explained before, I wanted to learn Github action.
-I've never played with it, it was the occasion.
-This repo is just for a demo pupose, but I wanted to as much as possible different actions with the smallest code.
-In other words, it's not production ready :D.
+I've never played with it.
+This repo is just for a demo purpose, it's **not production ready**.

-In this repo, there is 2 peployment files wich are almost identical.
+In this repo, there is 2 deployment files which are almost identical.
 The differences are:

-- Backslash and forwardslash for filepath depending on the self-hosted runner OS
+- **Backslash and forward slash** for file path depending on the self-hosted runner Operating System
-- Labels linux/windows to target the good one when you have the two enabled
+- **Labels linux/windows** to target the good agent when you have the two enabled
-- Sudo word in front of the Powershell execution.
+- **sudo** word in front of the Powershell execution.
 Today Powershell does not support sudo parameter in a cmdlet.
 You have to be local admin/"root" to contact the local MSI endpoint and being able to generate an access token.

-So if you plan to play with Linux or Windows, just copy/paste the right file from the Backup folder.
+{% include note.html content="If you plan to play with Linux or Windows, just copy/paste the right file from the Backup folder to the workflow folder." %}

-The worflow is:
+**==== The worflow is ====**:

-Runs on the GH agent:
+**Runs on the GH agent in parallel**:

-1- Gitleaks to validate you didn't commited secrets
+- **Gitleaks** to validate you didn't commited secrets
-2- Super-linter to validate your code quality on various languages
+- **Super-linter** to validate your code quality on various languages

-BUILD PART

-Runs on the Self hosted agent:
+THEN **build our infrastructure from a the Self hosted agent**:

-3- Execute the Deploy-Infra.ps1, load variables from settings file depending the self-hosted runner OS.
+- Execute the **Deploy-Infra.ps1**, load variables from settings.json file depending the self-hosted runner OS.
-4- Use the New-ARCAccessTokenMSI function to generate an access token (AT) for KV audience.
+- Use the **New-ARCAccessTokenMSI** function to generate an access token (AT) for KV audience.
-5- Use the Get-KeyvaultSecretValue function to get the Azure CLI secret from KV with the previously generated AT.
+- Use the **Get-KeyvaultSecretValue** function to get the Azure CLI secret from KV with the previously generated AT.
-6- Log with Azure CLI as a service principal.
+- **Log** with **Azure CLI** as a service principal.
 From there you can imagine deploy your Terraform, Pulumi or whatever.
 In my case, I've just use the CLI to create a storage account.
-7- I generate a new AT this time for the ARM audience.
+- I generate a new AT this time for the ARM audience.
 Why not?
-8- Connect to Azure using the Az Powershell module to Get the previously create storage account.
+- **Connect to Azure using the Az Powershell** module to Get the previously create storage account.

-INFRA TEST PART

-Runs on the Self hosted agent:
+FINALLY **test our infrastructure from a the Self hosted agent**:

-- Execute the Run-PesterTests.ps1 which configure the behavior of our Pester tests
+- Execute the **Run-PesterTests.ps1** which configure the behavior of our Pester tests
 - Then excute few tests on our infrastructure (our storage account)
-- Then upload the artifact in Github for later usage
+- Then **upload the artifact in Github** for later usage

 # Conclusion

-As I've tried to explained in the previous article, I think I've shown how we can deploy code without the first password.
-The one you need you access your vault.
-This is not a passwordless solution in the strict sense of the words, but according to me it's a big security improvement.
-Let's see how Microsoft will improve the user experience with both CLI and Powershell to simply be able to use the -MSI.
+I think I've shown how we can interact with Azure or any other platforms without the first chicken/egg password.
+This is not a password less solution in the strict sense of the word, but according to me it's a **nice security/user improvement**. **You don’t know if tomorrow someone will find a way to expose Github credentials**.
+Same thing for users, you will have to think to **rotate credentials on regular basis**.
+This solution tries to tackle those “burdens”.
+Let's see how **Microsoft will improve the user experience** with both CLI and Powershell to simply be able to use the **-MSI with ARC**.

 **Here few take away** from this article:

 - With ARC, you're not confronted to the chicken/egg problem.
 You can access your Keyvault from anywhere without any password.
-- Your devs does not even know what the passwords are, only your runners can access th Keyvault.
-And yes I know they can dump in a file blabla, but it's another story in this case.
+- Your devs does not even know what the passwords, only your runners should access the Keyvault.
-- If no one has access to passwords, it means you can roll all your secrets more easily.
+- If no one has access to passwords, it means you can roll all your secrets easily.
 - If you don't use the guest policy, this service is free.

-See you in the next ones!
+See you in the next one!

 # References

 [Fun with ARC](https://scomnewbie.github.io/posts/passwordlesswitharc/)

 [Shift left with Azure DevOps](https://dev.azure.com/clt-100ba0e8-bfd0-402c-bcb5-c6dc4d62ba6c/LearnShiftLeft-pub)